Young0222/GCCA/README.md

 For inductive learning, please see 'gcca_ind'.

-We only provide 'Cora' dataset in file folder 'dataset_trans' and other datasets can be downloawded
+We only provide 'Cora' dataset in file folder 'dataset_trans' and other datasets can be downloawded.